joakimbeng/unistyle/README.md

 ### Extending declarations

 _Every preprocessor I can think of (e.g. LESS, Sass and Stylus) have the ability to extend one CSS declaration with another, for reusability.
-They all have their own syntax, however with Unistyle you can use the [object spread](https://github.com/sebmarkbage/ecmascript-rest-spread/blob/master/Spread.md) syntax (which you should already be using if Babel is your thing):_
+They all have their own syntax, however with Unistyle you can use the [object rest spread](https://github.com/sebmarkbage/ecmascript-rest-spread/blob/master/Spread.md) syntax (which you should already be using if Babel is your thing):_

 In `examples/extend/common.js`: